nao7sep/Assets/PLAYBOOK.md

 - Data flows one-way: `DTO` → `Mapper` → `Domain Model`
 - Domain Model never references DTOs, not even through interfaces
 - Values needed by domain logic must be copied onto Domain Model properties during mapping

+**When to Apply:**
+- Use this pattern when your code interacts with external systems (APIs, databases, file formats)
+- For simple utility libraries with no external contracts, plain types without the DTO/Mapper layer are sufficient

 ---